rfuzzo/MWSE/docs/source/types/tes3combatSession.md

 ### `selectedItem`
 <div class="search_terms" style="display: none">selecteditem</div>

-A potion or an enchanted item whose spell will be used.
+The potion or an enchanted item which was chosen at the last AI decision, if it was a magic item action.
+Changing this has no effect outside of the decision function, instead use `tes3mobileActor.equipMagic` to change the next castable.

 **Returns**: